Nuclear Threat Initiative

-The FSI Global Policy fellows will work for a period of nine or ten weeks during Summer 2017.
-The students will do research for one or more internship groups at NTI – Nuclear Material Securities, Communications, and/or Scientific and Technical Affairs.
-Throughout the internship period, NTI’s Program Vice President will mentor the students.
+The FSI Global Policy intern will work for a period of nine or ten weeks during summer 2019.
+The intern will do research for one or more internship groups at NTI – Nuclear Material Securities, Communications, and/or Scientific and Technical Affairs.
+Throughout the internship period, NTI’s Program Vice President will mentor the intern.

 Eligibility and Skills Required:

-The internships are open to continuing undergraduate and graduate students with a preference for students with an interest in non-proliferation, international security, and defense.
+The internship is open to continuing undergraduate and graduate students with a preference for students with an interest in non-proliferation, international security, and defense.
 Additional requirements and characteristics:

 - Mature and team-oriented

 - Language Requirement: